rails/rails/guides/source/testing.md

 * `flash`: option with a hash of flash values.

-All the keyword arguments are optional.
+All of these keyword arguments are optional.

 Example: Calling the `:show` action, passing an `id` of 12 as the `params` and setting a `user_id` of 5 in the session: